YerongAI/Office-Tool-docs/docs/help/deploy.md

 Microsoft does not allow Office to be installed in other path, nor do we recommend that you force change it.

+## These installation files contains errors

+Try to delete installation files on [Installation files](/usage/deploy/settings/basic.md#installation-files) panel, and download again.

+If the problem persists, try to [Enable HTTPS connection](/usage/settings.md#connect-using-https), or switch to a different network, then try again.

 ## Office installation is stuck

 If Office installation progress is stuck between 0-49%, it means that the Office installer could not get the required files.